MEA-Watsonx-bootcamp-IBM/Etisalat-Bootcamp/README.md

-# Etisalat Postpaid Plan Eligibility Bootcamp
+# Telecom Postpaid Plan Eligibility Bootcamp

 **IBM watsonx Orchestrate**

 > **Postpaid Plan Eligibility Processing | AI Agent Development Bootcamp**
 >
-> **Goal:** By the end of this lab, you will have built, deployed, and tested an Etisalat Postpaid Plan Eligibility system on watsonx Orchestrate — a 3-agent pipeline that reads Emirates ID and payslip documents, validates eligibility requirements, recommends eligible plan tiers, and processes payment via Stripe.
+> **Goal:** By the end of this lab, you will have built, deployed, and tested an AI Agentic workflow for Postpaid Plan Eligibility Use case on watsonx Orchestrate — a 3-agent pipeline that reads Emirates ID and payslip documents, validates eligibility requirements, recommends eligible plan tiers, and processes payment via Stripe payment gateway.

 ---